Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Value for money.
-Even though there are some great prepay plan options, you’ll find that in many cases, pay monthly plans offer more for the same price.
+Even though there are some great prepay plan options, you find that in many cases, pay monthly plans offer more for the same price.

 - Easier to manage.
-Once you’ve signed up for a pay monthly plan, your monthly charge will automatically be deducted from your account or credit card.
+Once you sign up for a pay monthly plan, your monthly charge is automatically deducted from your account or credit card.

 - No topping up.
 With prepay plans, you need to think about topping up your account each month or when you run out of data, but on pay monthly, your plan automatically renews.
-Even if you use up your monthly allowance, you will still be able to make calls and use data with the additional charges added to your bill.
+Even if you use up your monthly allowance, you can still make calls and use data with the additional charges added to your bill.

 - Benefits.
-Pay monthly customers enjoy more benefits and bonuses than prepay customers.
+Pay monthly customers can enjoy more benefits and bonuses than prepay customers.

 - Credit rating.
 Making regular payments on time can be beneficial to your credit rating when you want to apply for finance in the future.

-- Some providers will lock you in for at least 12 months on a pay monthly plan, giving you less flexibility if you want to change companies before your contract is finished.
+- Some providers lock you in for at least 12 months on a pay monthly plan, giving you less flexibility if you want to change companies before your contract finishes.

-- If you are late or default on your payments for your pay monthly plan, it will go against your credit rating.
+- If you are late or default on your payments for your pay monthly plan, it is a black mark against your credit rating.
 Defaults can stay on your record for up to five years and may affect your chances of getting credit in the future.

-- Unlike in other countries, Kiwis don’t have the advantage of being able to get a free phone with their pay monthly plan.
-If you want to get a new mobile from your provider, you have to pay cash upfront, or you can spread the payments out over 12, 24, or 36 months.
-However, this means locking yourself into that provider and you may be restricted to signing up for one of the more expensive plans for that period of time.
+- Unlike other countries, Kiwis don’t have the advantage of receiving a free phone with their pay monthly plan.
+If you want to get a new mobile from your provider, you have to pay cash up front, or you can spread the payments out over 12, 24, or 36 months.
+However, this means locking yourself into that provider, and you may be restricted to signing up for one of the more expensive plans for that period.

 How should I compare monthly mobile plans?

-When comparing pay monthly mobile plans in New Zealand, you should take the following points into consideration:
+When comparing pay monthly mobile plans in New Zealand, you should consider the following points:

 - Data allowance.
-If you are out and about a lot and aren’t able to connect to Wi-Fi, you will likely need a higher data allowance if you check emails and social media frequently throughout the day.
-If you use Wi-Fi the majority of the time, a smaller allowance of data may suffice.
-You even want to consider an unlimited data plan.
+If you are out and about a lot, can’t connect to Wi-Fi, and you check emails and social media frequently throughout the day, you likely need a higher data allowance.
+You may even want to consider an unlimited data plan.
+If you can use Wi-Fi the majority of the time, a smaller allowance of data may suffice.

 - Minute and text allowance.
 Most plans come with unlimited texts but pay attention to the number of minutes included.
 While some plans offer unlimited minutes, you may be comfortable with 200.
 You should also check if the minutes and texts can be used for both New Zealand and Australia if you like to keep in touch with friends and family across the ditch.

 - Carryover data and minutes.
-Some plans include carryover data and minutes.
-This means that any unused data and minutes in a month rollover to the next month, so you still have a chance to use what you’ve paid for.
+Some plans include carryover data and minutes, which means that any unused data and minutes in a month rollover to the next month, so you can still use what you’ve paid for.

 - Add-ons.
 Depending on your mobile usage, there may be times when you need additional data, national or international minutes, or roaming add-ons.
-Look through what a provider offers so you are aware of what you can get should the need arise.
+Look through what a provider offers, so you are aware of what add-ons are available should the need arise.

 - Term length.
-Pay monthly plans used to always be for a particular contract length of at least 12 months, however, some providers are now giving the pay monthly benefits on an open-term plan.
-If you would prefer the extra flexibility, open-term allows you to change providers and plans when you want to.
+Pay monthly plans always used to be for a specific contract length of at least 12 months, but, some providers are now providing pay monthly benefits on open-term plans.
+If you would prefer the extra flexibility, an open-term allows you to change providers and plans when you want.

 - Additional benefits and signup bonuses.
-To draw in new customers, it’s common to see sign up bonuses such as half-price payments for the first three months or free data when you start a new plan.
-You can also get free subscriptions to streaming services with certain plans.
-While these benefits and sign-up bonuses are appealing, make sure to consider whether the plan is the right one for you and if it comfortably falls into your budget.
+To draw in new customers, you frequently see sign-up bonuses such as half-price payments for the first three months or free data when you start a new plan.
+You can also receive free subscriptions to streaming services with certain plans.
+While these benefits and sign-up bonuses are appealing, make sure to consider whether the plan is the right one for you and if it comfortably falls within your budget.

 More guides on Finder